synw/django-instant/README.md

 We are trying to ship a fully compatible, easy to install and ready to use websockets solution for Django: websockets in Django should not be a big deal.

-### Todo

-- Improve the user interface
-- Dashboard with stats